pizzo78/VALScoreboardTracker/README.md

 We've put together an example Google spreadsheet you can copy to keep track of your stats and fill with data from the tool:

+### 📝 How to Use

+1. Make a copy of the example spreadsheet
+2. Run the script with your screenshots locally to get data
+3. Use the empty sheet to copy paste data (use ; separator for automatic column separation)
+4. Copy the clean data to the main "Stats" sheet
+5. Replace the names in the yellow tables with your player names

 ➡️ [Example Scrim Tracker](https://docs.google.com/spreadsheets/d/1N7p1be3Yw2lM5oGfvo3qUTSEXE2f-QyXYMvSeXKH7sc/edit?gid=626882904#gid=626882904)

 <p align="center">